Self Guided Treks: Tour du Mont Blanc

 Val Ferret - La Fouly

-Today you’ll climb over the Grand Col Ferret and cross into Switzerland.
+Today you’ll climb over the Grand Col Ferret and cross into Switzerland!
 The gentle Swiss alpine meadows are in stark comparison to the jagged wild landscapes you’ve trekked through in Italy and France.
-Take it easy as the trail descends to Ferret and then La Fouly.
+Take it easy as the gentle trail gradually descends to Ferret and the La Fouly.

 La Fouly - Champex-le-Lac

 Today you’ll leave the serenity of beautiful Champex-Lac and take the Bovine route to the Col de la Forclaz and then drop down into the Swiss village of Trient, famous for it’s pink church, to spend the night.
-The variant route via the Col du Fenêtre can be considered instead of the Bovine route but only in good weather.
-Note this route is technically the most difficult on the entire TMB trail
+The variant route via the Col du Fenêtre can be considered instead of the Bovine route but only in good weather, and only in peak season (not to be attempted in June, possibly in first week of July).
+Note this route is technically the most difficult on the entire TMB trail – the trail can be hard to follow and crosses a boulder field.
+It’s a much more difficult route however much more spectacular.

 Trient - Tre le Champ